Rio de Janeiro

 Caipirinha

 A visit to Rio is best savored while sipping a caipirinha, Brazil’s national cocktail.
-A simple mix of sugar, lime and cachaça, Brazil’s potent answer to rum, the caipirinha helps bring Rio’s pace down to a more manageable and leisurely speed.
+A simple mix of sugar, lime, and cachaça, Brazil’s potent answer to rum, the caipirinha helps bring Rio’s pace down to a more manageable and leisurely speed.
 The absolute best way to enjoy the drink is while relaxing on Rio’s beaches.
 Regardless of which beach you visit, there will always be a mobile bartender roaming the sand and plying the masses with drinks.
-In addition, most of Rio’s beaches are split into sections, each with its own bar and designated servers ready to bring you a fresh cocktail.
+Note that most of Rio’s beaches are split into sections, each with its own bar and designated servers ready to bring you a fresh cocktail.
 Be warned: Once you sip that first caipirinha on Copacabana Beach at sunset, you might never leave.